Introduction to Deep Learning — DML

 Topics:

-• Deep Neural Networks: Architecture (e.g., Multilayer Perceptrons, that is MLPs), activation functions, backpropagation, momentum, Adam, Gradient explosion and vanishing, initialization, dropout.
-In this topic we will start using the PyTorch library.
+• Deep Neural Networks: Architecture (e.g., Multilayer Perceptrons, that is MLPs), activation functions, backpropagation, momentum, Adaptive Moment Estimation (Adam), gradient explosion and vanishing, initialization, dropout.

 • Principles of Geometric Deep Learning: Making use of symmetries in data to boost efficiency via parameter sharing, and acquire equivariant / invariant models.
 Deep Sets.

 • Convolutional Neural Networks (CNN): Definition as translation equivariant / invariant models, valid convolution, padding, and stride.
 Pooling layers.
-Normalization layers: Batch norm, layer norm, instance norm.
+Normalization layers: batch norm, layer norm, instance norm.
 Skip connections.
-Optional: Object detection, Generation of images using CNNs, Deep Dream.
+Optional: Object detection, Group Equivariant CNNs.

 • Transformers: Text preprocessing, tokenization, embeddings.
 Multihead attention.
 Absolute and relative position embedding.
 Encoders and decoders.
 Pretraining and finetuning tasks.
 Alignment with human and AI preferences (eg. ChatGPT).
 Optional: Efficient transformers, LoRA, bitsandbytes.